millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHereOCI.md

 ### **STEP 11**: Wait for the BDC instance to be provisioned.

 - While being provisioned, the Status will say "Creating service".
 You can click on the status to get more information.
-- As of 17.3.3-20, it can take about 15-20 minutes to finish creating the service.
+- It can take about 15-20 minutes to finish creating the service.
 ![](images/200/snap0012023.jpg)

 - If you entered a valid email address, you will get an email the instance provisioning is finished:
 ![](images/200/snap0012142.jpg)